dynarithmic/twain_library/README.md

 Of course, if the capability does not exist on the device, or if the values given to the capability are not supported (for example, if the device only supports 200 DPI and the function attempts to set the DPI to 300), the function returns FALSE and the error can be determined by calling *DTWAIN_GetLastError*.

-In general, DTWAIN can set or get any capability, including custom capabilities that some manufacturers may support.
+In general, DTWAIN can set or get any capability, including custom capabilities that some manufacturers may support, and any future capabilities that may be added to the TWAIN specification.

 ----------